learn-co-curriculum/performance-profiling/README.md

 ### Performance Testing

-One way in which we can keep a watchful eye on performance is to write a tests.
+One way in which we can keep a watchful eye on performance is to write tests.

 Use the `rails-perftest` gem to write performance tests.
 There is a generator that allows you to get set up.
 You may also need to install the `ruby-prof` gem and the `test:unit` gem.
 To run the performance test, you can run `test:benchmark`.